alemart/encantar-js/docs/support-my-work.md

 # Support my work

-My name is Alexandre Martins and I develop this Augmented Reality engine independently.
 Creating this WebAR engine required a lot of time, effort, skill and specialized knowledge.
 Please support my work today, so that I can make it even more awesome!

 * If you want to buy me a coffee, support me on Ko-fi: